OleHolmNielsen/Niflheim_system/docs/OmniPath.rst

     ACTION=="add", SUBSYSTEM=="net", DRIVERS=="?*", ATTR{type}=="32", ATTR{address}=="?*70:10:6f:ff:ff:a0:74:72", NAME="mlx4_0ib1"
     ACTION=="add", SUBSYSTEM=="net", DRIVERS=="?*", ATTR{type}=="32", ATTR{address}=="?*00:11:75:01:01:7a:ff:df", NAME="hfi1_0ib0"

-  It is perfectly possible for OmniPath adapters to coexist with Mellanox adapters in this way.
+  It is perfectly possible for Omni-Path_ adapters to coexist with Mellanox adapters in this way.

 * You can force the IPoIB_ interfaces to be renamed without performing a reboot by removing the ib_ipoib kernel module and then reloading it as follows::